Linking Fitbit to the Move program:

 Please Note: After your first initial linking, or if you haven’t triggered a sync recently, give it a couple minutes to fetch the data from Fitbit, then hit refresh on the web to see the most current data.

 Also note we don’t sync with the apps, we sync with the Fitbit.com cloud to the Move platform.
 If you don’t see data on the Move platform after a day or two, check on fitbit.com and make sure the data is in their cloud first before contacting support.

 - Login to https://becolorado.fitdigits.com

 - Click on the Partners option in side navigation (for mobile devices tap the menu icon in the top left)

 - By Fitbit, Click Unlink Account (if currently linked)

 - Make sure you use the PARTNER credentials in the following screen – meaning your Fitbit username and password (You can find your Fitbit username on Fitbit.com in the Settings section, upper left)

 - Go to Menu > Partners > Fitbit

 - Tap “Unlink” (if currently linked)

-Also note, both Fitbit and Fitdigits put a limit on the number of requests that can be handled per-user for any given time period.
-Excessive attempts to link / unlink a particular account could result in that account being put on hold for future requests for a couple hours.
-If it doesn’t work after a couple tries, see below for potential issues.
+Both Fitbit and Fitdigits put a limit on the number of requests that can be handled per-user for any given time period.
+Excessive attempts to link / unlink a particular account could result in that account being put on hold for future requests for up a couple hours.
+If you don’t see data flowing after a waiting a bit, see below for troubleshooting.